ballerina-platform/ballerina-spec/beps/bal-graphql/1493_Revamping Ballerina GraphQL CLI Tool.md

 * Define and apply a consistent type ordering convention in the generated schema \- Query, Mutation, and Subscription grouped together at the top (in that order), followed by the remaining types
 * Fix enum member ordering to preserve declaration order from the source service
 * Improve error handling to surface actionable diagnostics instead of a generic compilation-error message
-* Validate that the input file is part of a valid, compilable Ballerina project before attempting schema extraction, and fail fast with a clear error if not.
+* Validate that the input compiles before attempting schema extraction, and fail fast with a clear error if not.
+A standalone `.bal` file is loaded as a single-file project; a file inside a package, or a package directory, is loaded as that package through the Ballerina project API.
 * Migrate schema generation to the new modular architecture.

 **Expected Outcome:**